 Child Baptism Packet Download (MS Word 97/2000)

 Please download and read this packet before calling for an appointment.
 Hard copies may be obtained in the parish office.
 Both Fr.
-John Evans (English or Spanish) and Dcn.
+Marco Lopez (English or Spanish) and Dcn.
 Mike Bulson (English only) are available to celebrate baptisms.

 Baptismal Preparation for Adults and Children 7+ Years-old